Exercises and associated data

 Forecasting with temporal smooths

 Our last tutorial ended with a model that included a smooth function of time.
 The lectures have illustrated why this might be a bad idea if one of our goals is to forecast.
 We will produce forecasts from this model to show why this can be problematic.
-Start by refitting the model from Tutorial 1, including the data_test object as newdata to ensure the model automatically produces forecasts.
+Start by fitting a similar model to the one we ended with in Tutorial 1, including the data_test object as newdata to ensure the model automatically produces forecasts.

 family = poisson(),